Nuri-Tas/nd-takehome/REPORT.md

 exactly the right hypothesis), so they are emitted as **macros** that plan the whole box: assume, derive, discharge.

-### 3.2 What the splits guarantee
+Our splits also guaraante that:
 - **Disjoint by theorem**: a sequent never appears on both sides of a split.
-- **Decontaminated**: no training theorem is, or is an atom-renaming of, a validation or test theorem.
+- **Decontaminated**: no training theorem is, or is an atom-renaming of, a test theorem.
 (An *atom-renaming* is the same structure with letters permuted: `(P>Q),P |- Q` versus `(R>S),R |- S`.)
 - Verified by `validate_claims.py`: **0 overlap on every pair**, exact and under renaming.

-### 3.3 Difficulty must be measured, not assumed

-Since generating length overstates difficulty (§2.6), every RL candidate is probed with 24 samples from a trained model and dropped if any sample produces a proof of ≤6 lines.
+Since generating length overstates difficulty, every RL candidate is probed with 24 samples from a trained model and dropped if any sample produces a proof of ≤6 lines.
 Survivors are labelled *"no ≤6-line proof found in 24 samples"* — an **upper bound**, not a proof of hardness.
 This is stated as a limitation rather than hidden.

-## 4. Tokens: turning proofs into numbers
+## 4. Token structure

-A network consumes numbers, so proof text must become a sequence of integers.
-The vocabulary has **65 symbols**:
+Our vocabulary has **65 symbols**:

     special      <pad> <bos>                                     2
     formula      ( ) ~ & v > P Q R S F                          11